palladius/ecommerce-ai-assistant-demo-gemini/hackathon.md

 {:sku=>"X3048509", :price=>23.99, :quantity=>3}
 {:sku=>"Y3048509", :price=>24.99, :quantity=>0}
 {:sku=>"L3048509", :price=>29.99, :quantity=>0}
-irb(main):012> $assistant.msg 'What is the SKU of the product with highest availablity?'
-47|🤖 [modl] 💬 The SKU of the product with the highest availability is A3045809.
 ```

 You can also try:

-* "How many OrderItems are there?
-And whats the sum of all quantities for these items?" (this might fail)
+* "*How many OrderItems are there?
+And whats the sum of all quantities for these items?*" (this might fail)
-* "How many OrderItems are there?
+* "*How many OrderItems are there?
 And whats the sum of all quantities for these items?
-Table name is order_items" (this worked for me)
+Table name is order_items*" (this worked for me)
 * *Which tables are in the DB?*
 * *What is the last Customer from table Customers?*
-* 'What is the SKU of the product with highest availability?'
+* *What is the SKU of the product with highest availability?*

-## Clean up
+# Clean up

 * To restore the DB, you can simply `[rm|mv] nerds-and-threads.sqlite3`
 * To remove Gemma and other models from Ollama, `ollama rm gemma2` (or model name).